RehanTechForge/100-Days-of-Coding/Day001/Question01/readme.md

     tsc
     ```

-    This will compile the TypeScript files in the project and generate corresponding JavaScript files in the `dist` folder (or as specified in your `tsconfig.json`).
+    This will compile the TypeScript files in the project and generate corresponding JavaScript files in the `app.js` file (or as specified in your `tsconfig.json`).

 2. **Run the compiled JavaScript**